thethunderturner/filament-latex/README.md

 composer require thethunderturner/filament-latex
 ```

-With the install command, the package will automatically publish the migrations and the config file.
+With the installation command, the package will automatically publish the migrations and the config file.
 ```bash
 php artisan filament-latex:install
 ```